 Bergen SWAN played a major role in preserving Emerson Woods.
 Bergen SWAN has fought for almost 24 years to help preserve the remaining forests surrounding upper Bergen County’s reservoirs.
-The most recent settlement occurred in 2009 with United Water.
-United Water manages the Oradell, Lake Tappan and Woodcliff Lake Reservoirs in Bergen County.
+The most recent settlement occurred in 2009 with United Water (now Suez).
+Suez manages the Oradell, Lake Tappan and Woodcliff Lake Reservoirs in Bergen County.
 After 5 years of negotiations with Bergen SWAN & the Hackensack Riverkeeper, United Water agreed to granting conservation easements on 3,100 watershed acres to the NJDEP in addition to setting aside $1 million to assist in acquiring and preserving additional land along the Hackensack River and its tributaries.
 United Water has since become a close ally of Bergen SWAN by helping to sponsor events such as the 2010 “Planting in the Park” in Pascack Brook County Park and allowing Bergen SWAN to host the December 4th nature walk on United Water watershed land-land which is normally not open to the general public.

 Emerson Woods Nature Tour